 - personal motivation and commitment: evidenced through application responses, by enthusiasm for the subject area, and in relation to career goals.

-All applicants will be informed of the shortlisting outcome by 5pm on 24th January 2022.
+All applicants will be informed of the shortlisting outcome by no later than 5pm on 19th July 2022.

 Further details will be included in the shortlisting letter.

 The CDT studentship consists of a one year MSc in Compound Semiconductors at Cardiff University followed by a 3 year doctoral research programme.
 PhD projects are chosen midway through the MSc year and can be in any of the partner institutions - Cardiff, Sheffield, Manchester or UCL.
 Click to confirm you understand the programme structure.